PaulAtkins88/PaulAtkins88.github.io/idealjob.md

 [learningStyle]:img/learningStyle.png "Learning style Result"

 # Ideal Job
-When i think of an ideal programmer career I think about Google.
-Maps, Street view, Android (yes i know didnt start at Google but was purchased by them in 2005), Web development the list is endless, hence the career possibilities aswell.
+When I think of an ideal programmer career I think about Google.
+Maps, Street view, Android (yes I know Android did not start at Google but was purchased by them in 2005), Web development the list is endless, hence the career possibilities aswell.

 [Google Software Engineer][googleLink]